Cadena Cafes Limited: Expansion

 46-49 High Street, Exeter.
 Formerly Deller's Cafe, taken over by Cadena by 1933.

 1922 datestone at roof level of 48-49 (Waterstones).

 The growth of the company from 1927 can be tracked through the Western Daily Press AGM reports though sometimes similar announcements are made two years running.
 At their 34th AGM in 1927 they began a long tradition of holding their AGM at the then-new Berkeley Café in Bristol (which is now a Wetherspoons).
 They replaced their Bournemouth branch with a new one in Christchurch Road and bought a new site in Broad Street, Reading.
 In 1928 they opened in Oxford, started working in Salisbury and opened a new bakery in Bristol.
 Reading and Salisbury opened in 1929.
-Apart from the major acquisition of the Dellers company in 1933, the 1930s saw less expansion with the purchase a Winchester site in 1930 which eventually opened in 1934.
+Apart from the major acquisition of the Dellers company in 1933, the 1930s saw less expansion with the purchase of a Winchester site in 1930 which eventually opened in 1934.

 In 1932 and 1934 the company sold more shares and mortgaged some property.
 The prospectuses give details of company activities and contractual commitments at the time.
 They therefore provide details of the cafés as they were in the early 1930s.